Interferon type I: IFN-α

 The IFN-α proteins are produced mainly by plasmacytoid dendritic cells (pDCs).
 They are mainly involved in innate immunity against viral infection.
 The genes responsible for their synthesis come in 13 subtypes that are called IFNA1, IFNA2, IFNA4, IFNA5, IFNA6, IFNA7, IFNA8, IFNA10, IFNA13, IFNA14, IFNA16, IFNA17, IFNA21.
 These genes are found together in a cluster on chromosome 9.
+By comparison, in other species such as mice, mouse IFN-α genes were first isolated and characterized in 1982 by Shaw in the Weissmann lab at the University of Zurich.
+There are 14 mouse IFN-α genes and they are found in a cluster on chromosome 4.

 IFN-α is also made synthetically as medication in hairy cell leukemia.
 The International Nonproprietary Name (INN) for the product is interferon alfa.
 The recombinant type is interferon alfacon-1.
 The pegylated types are pegylated interferon alfa-2a and pegylated interferon alfa-2b.

 Recombinant feline interferon omega is a form of cat IFN-α (not ω) for veterinary use.

 IFN-β

-The IFN-β proteins are produced in large quantities by fibroblasts.
-They have antiviral activity that is involved mainly in innate immune response.
-Two types of IFN-β have been described, IFN-β1 (IFNB1) and IFN-β3 (IFNB3) (a gene designated IFN-β2 is actually IL-6).
+The IFN-β proteins are produced in large quantities by fibroblasts and play a key role in the innate immune response through their antiviral activity.
+Only one type of IFN-β, IFN-β1 (IFNB1), has been confirmed.
+A second gene, IFNB3, was reported, but this symbol was never adopted by the HUGO Gene Nomenclature Committee.
+A third gene once designated IFN-β2 was later identified as IL-6.

 IFN-ε, -κ, -τ, -δ and -ζ

 IFN-ε, -κ, -τ, and -ζ appear, at this time, to come in a single isoform in humans, IFNK.
 Only ruminants encode IFN-τ, a variant of IFN-ω.
 So far, IFN-ζ is only found in mice, while a structural homolog, IFN-δ is found in a diverse array of non-primate and non-rodent placental mammals.
-Most but not all placental mammals encode functional IFN-ε and IFN-κ genes.
+Most but not all placental mammals encode functional IFN-ε and IFN-κ genes..